akeneo/pim-docs/install_pim/system_requirements/system_install_ubuntu_1604.rst

 PHP 5.6 (supported)
 ^^^^^^^^^^^^^^^^^^^

-* To downgrade to PHP 5.6, add this repository:
+* To install PHP 5.6, add this repository:

 .. code-block:: bash